bnb-chain/zkbnb-crypto/README.md

-# zkbas-crypto
+# zkbnb-crypto

-`zkbas-crypto` is the crypto library for ZkBAS Protocol.
+`zkbnb-crypto` is the crypto library for ZkBNB Protocol.
 It implements rollup block circuit and supports exporting groth16/plonk proving key, verifying key and solidity verifier contract.

 ## Getting Started